pliger4/Mirco-Landing-Page/README.md

 # Mirco-Landing-Page
 Landing page create with React

-You can by start the project by heading into the master.
+You can by start the project by cloning from the master.

 Run npm start